otto-de/flummi/README.md

 For streaming large result sets, Flummi uses the [Elastic Search Scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) to split the result set into smaller pages and thus reduce memory usage and network bandwidth.
-To use it, simply call `setScroll("1m")` on your `SearchRequestBuilder`.
+To use it, simply `setScroll("1m")` on your `SearchRequestBuilder` before calling `execute()`.

 ### Aggregation queries